securefederatedai/openfl/docs/overriding_agg_fn.rst

 Custom Aggregation Functions
 ----------------------------

 You can also create your own implementation of :class:`openfl.component.aggregation_functions.AggregationFunctionInterface`.
+See `example <https://github.com/intel/openfl/blob/develop/openfl/component/aggregation_functions/interface.py>`_ for details.

 1. Define the behavior of the aggregation.